-You have selected your distributor in the country, signed the contracts and started with orders for few months or years.
+You have selected your distributor in the country, signed the contracts and started with orders for a few months or years.

 Now – unfortunately for you – your local partner is reaching a plateau in sales.
-If you have trust in him, and full confidence that it is the right company for you, then it is time that you help him/her improving his/her business.
+If you have trust in him, and full confidence that it is the right company for you, then it is time that you help him/her improve his/her business.

 Developing sales through a local dealer is inevitably linked to helping him structuring the company.
 It is important that you often advise them or push them in the right direction.

-In that sense we usually push our partners to have a good website, their own internet domain and email addresses.
+In that sense, we usually push our partners to have a good website, their own internet domain and email addresses.
 Logo, business cards, promotional brochures are also great indicators of the quality of your local partner.

 Nowadays, more and more companies are developing sales through social media and internet content.
 It is vital than your partner catches the new trends of online marketing and selling.

 How come a distributing company cannot have a CRM (Customer Relationship Management) software in 2018?
 All around we hear that the data is a key aspect for the future.
 Guess what, it is also for sales!